 Biological, genetic, psychological and environmental factors can all theoretically trigger depression, though scientists still aren’t positive about what, exactly, causes depression.

-Symptoms of anxiety, like depression symptoms, are typically felt for at least a few weeks for a diagnosis to be appropriate — one bad day does not constitute an anxiety problem.
+Symptoms of anxiety are typically felt most days for at least six months for a diagnosis to be appropriate — one bad day does not constitute an anxiety problem.